-- 1. Preparation of QAPP
+- 1. Preparation of QAPP addendum

 - 2. Development of scopes of work

 - 3. Field planning and coordination

 - 4. Field monitoring

 - 5. SPMD data assessment

 - 6. Reporting

 - 7. Data uploading

-Task 1: Preparation of QAPP
+Task 1: Preparation of QAPP addendum

-LimnoTech will prepare a draft quality assurance program plan (QAPP) in accordance with Ecology's "Guidelines for Preparing Quality Assurance Project Plans for Environmental Studies" covering both project activities.
+LimnoTech will prepare a draft quality assurance program plan (QAPP) addendum in accordance with Ecology's "Guidelines for Preparing Quality Assurance Project Plans for Environmental Studies".
 A draft QAPP will be submitted to Ecology for review and revised into a final version incorporating all comments.